C-B-P/Pentanode-wallet/README.md

 Ideal video should explain the whole procedure, step by step, starting from the VPS configuration, explaining how to configure windows wallet and linux wallet and finishing by showing how to start the masternode and check payments on blockchain explorer.
 Send the link to us by email or on this thread and we will reward you with a $250 worth "Staking quickjump (250 coins)" pack.

-_Other_
-We are also running reccurent Airdrops and Giveaways on Discord to help you getting started in Pentanode community.
-Likewise, every aspect of our airdrops policy can be found on our Discord server.

 ## Download

 [![](https://www.pentanode-crypto.com/images/btctalk/download.png&t=588&c=-gawqBQNK5fq8Q)](https://www.pentanode-crypto.com/page/download)